def1nt/storehelper/README.md

 which means to select in given path files created on mondays for last 10 days, keep them and delete the rest.
 Or
 ```
-f o:5 m:\\new-path\
+f e:10 m:\\new-path\
 ```
-which means to take five oldest files in given path and move them to their new destination.
+which means to take files older than 10 days in given path and move them to their new destination.

 Exact up to day manual is available in sample `conf` file.